city96/dataset-webui/README.md

 *Pull requests are welcome.
 Currently everything is just cobbled together*

 Roadmap:
-- Fix orphaned images
 - Refractor tag management
-- Add single-image tag overrides
+- Add single-image tag overrides [mostly done]
+- Add superresolution/upscaling for small images

 Known issues:
 - No files/folders are ever deleted, leading to clutter/orphaned images
-- Cropping step missing overwrite option
 - Deleting an enite folder can break the step
-- Webui scrolls by random amount on first button click
+- When an image is open and you save the dataset, it will throw an error and half of the files are left where they are.

 ## Getting started
 (optional) create a venv first: